marcosfsoares/INTRO-COMPUTER-SCIENCE-WITH-PYTHON/Projeto Jogo NIM/README.md

 # Test of NIM Game
-*Created for the MOOC Introductino to Software Testing - Coursera Platform*
+*Created for the MOOC Introduction to Software Testing - Coursera Platform*